Program Offerings

 General Education Framework

-North Idaho College has a proud heritage of seeking to provide all students with learning experiences to build the knowledge, skills, and abilities needed for productive and meaningful lives and to be contributing members of society.
 The college framework for general education adopts the principles and requirements outlined in Idaho’s Statewide General Education (Policy III N).
-NIC’s faculty met with colleagues from across the disciplines at each of the two- and four-year public higher education institutions in Idaho to write competencies in six areas of general education.
-The courses listed in the following pages represent the thoughtfully considered review by faculty of the content and learning outcomes for general education at NIC.
+The faculty of NIC met with colleagues from across the disciplines at each of the two- and four-year public higher education institutions in Idaho to write competencies in six areas of general education.
+The general education courses at NIC represent the thoughtful review by faculty of the content and learning outcomes.
 These are:

-- Written and Oral Communication: Students will express themselves effectively, in both written and oral forms, to varied audiences to serve diverse purposes.
+• Written and Oral Communication: Students will express themselves effectively, in both written and oral forms, to varied audiences to serve many purposes.

 In addition, NIC has established requirements for competencies in:

-These outcomes are the basis for assessing our general education program.
-Together with the programs we offer, general education at NIC reflects the college’s commitment to preparing citizens in the 21st century.
-NIC students will thereby have the benefit of an education that is shaped by our mission and values as a comprehensive community college.
+Combined with the programs offered, general education at NIC reflects the college’s commitment to preparing active and engaged citizens in the 21st century.
+Through this approach, NIC students benefit from an education that aligns with our mission and values as a comprehensive community college.

 General Education Courses